ab4d/Ab4d.SharpEngine.Samples/README.md

 ### System requirements to run the samples:
 - NET 6.0+
-- NET 7.0 is required to use MAUI (.NET 8.0 is required to run MAUI on macOS and iOS)
+- NET 8.0 is required to use MAUI

 ### System requirements to open the sample projects: